Delicious grilled okra is ready in just a few minutes, and the grilling eliminates any sliminess.

 Instructions

 - Heat your grill on medium-high.
-You can use a dual-contact indoor grill such as a George Foreman grill, a grill pan like I do in the video below, or an outdoor grill.
+You can use a dual-contact indoor grill, a grill pan, or an outdoor grill.

-- Rinse the okra and dry it using a clean kitchen towel.
-Trim the ends.
+- Rinse the okra and dry it on paper towels.

 - Place the okra in a large bowl and toss it with the olive oil, salt, pepper, and garlic powder.